 The Ampulla and Anointing Spoon

-The Ampulla and Anointing spoon are the two oldest objects in the coronation.
+The Ampulla and Anointing spoon are the two oldest objects used in the coronation.
 The Ampulla is a vessel of fine gold in the shape of an eagle.
 It contains the holy oil which is used to anoint the Sovereign.
 The head unscrews to admit the oil which is poured out through the beak.
-The date of the body of the eagle is said to be around the fourteenth century, but the goldwork, wings and base was probably added in 1661 for the coronation of Charles II.
+The date of the body of the eagle is said to be around the fourteenth century, but the goldwork, wings and base were probably added in 1661 for the coronation of Charles II.

-The silver gilt anointing spoon into which the oil is poured is believed to date from the 12th century with evidence of it use at the coronation of King John in 1199.
+The silver gilt anointing spoon into which the oil is poured is believed to date from the 12th century with evidence of its use at the coronation of King John in 1199.
 The stem of the spoon is chased and set with four freshwater pearls.